AustenConrad/Go-OpenShift-Cartridge/README.md

 This is an [OpenShift](https://www.openshift.com) [cartridge](https://www.openshift.com/developers/do-it-yourself) for natively deploying applications written in [Go](http://golang.org).

 The implementation adheres to Go's native build and development patterns.
 As long as your source only has one application, I.E. 'package main', then you're ready to roll.
-If your app handles web traffic it should listen using the environment variables OPENSHIFT_GO_IP and OPENSHIFT_GO_PORT.
+If your app handles web traffic it should listen using the environment variables 'OPENSHIFT_GO_IP' and 'OPENSHIFT_GO_PORT'.
 See the [template/sample/app.go](https://github.com/AustenConrad/Go-OpenShift-Cartridge/blob/master/template/sample/app.go) file for an example.

 ## Sample web server.
-NOTE: the host and port are exposed to the application as $HOST and $PORT.
+NOTE: the host and port are exposed to the application as $IP and $PORT.
 ```Go
 package main